 The tla2 mutant plasmid insert site has been cloned and a gene of interest has been tentatively identified as causing the tla2 mutation.
 This molecular and genetic analysis is currently in progress.
-Work further described the isolation and biochemical and physiological characterization of a new mutant of Chlamydomonas reinhardtii, termed tlaR, having a truncated lightharvesting chlorophyll antenna size.
-Properties of the tla "truncated Chl antenna size" strains so far isolated are summarized in Tables 1 and 2, Figure 3.
-The tlaR mutant has the smallest yet Chl antenna size known in green algae.
-State-of-the-art was summarized in a review article by Mitra and Melis [4].
+Work further described the isolation and biochemical and physiological characterization of a new mutant of Chlamydomonas reinhardtii, termed tla3.
+Properties of the tla "truncated Chl antenna size" strains so far isolated are summarized in Tables 1 and 2, and Figure 3.
+The tla3 mutant has the smallest yet Chl antenna size known in green algae.

-Future efforts will be directed toward the cloning and characterizing the genes responsible for the tla phenotype in tla2 and tlaR mutants.
+Future efforts will be directed toward the cloning and characterizing the genes responsible for the tla phenotype in tla2 and tla3 mutants.